HungryGitGuy/D33Z-NU15-V2/README.md

 This is just a demo of a renderer I made, its the most complex project i've ever made without using any tutorials.

-I originally wrote a big, in depth and detailed descrition of this project but my browser freaked out and deleted it without saving.
-"Maybe I'll come back to it later, but I'm too annoyed to do it now" - annoyed me, a few months ago.
+"I originally wrote a big, in depth and detailed descrition of this project but my browser freaked out and deleted it without saving.
+Maybe I'll come back to it later, but I'm too annoyed to do it now" - annoyed me, a few months ago.

 I personally call it a reverse-raycaster, as it uses math similar to a raycaster, but doesn't cast rays.